 Semen retentionist believe that if you ejaculate, you lose your essence of manliness or an inner strength.
 “So by abstaining from ejaculation, you provide a greater sense of purpose in yourself, although that’s subjective based on what you personally feel,” Dubin says.

-And while many men who abstain report health benefits including better sperm quality, improved testosterone levels, better skin and hair, improved sleep, and less stress and anxiety, the problem is, there’s no data to support this, Dubin says.
+And while many men who abstain report health benefits including better semen quality, improved testosterone levels, better skin and hair, improved sleep, and less stress and anxiety, the problem is, there’s no data to support this, Dubin says.

 If you’re wondering if semen retention is the same as No Fap, they are slightly similar.
 But the difference lies in intent.